Free Instruction Sessions for our Telescope and Binocular Lending Program

-Reserve your Telescope or Binocular kit for the training session date of your choice by filling in the required fields at the bottom of this page.
-Key information for the upcoming training sessions…..
+Reserve your Telescope or Binocular kit for either session by filling in the required fields at the bottom of this page.
+Here’s some key information for the upcoming sessions…..

-- Sessions begin on location one-half hour after sunset
+- Sessions begin on location approximately one-half hour after sunset at 8 PM

-- Tuesday, June 22 at the KCWCD Boat Ramp two miles south of Kanab
+- Friday, September 10, at the KCWCD Boat Ramp two miles south of Kanab (restrooms)

-- Wednesday, June 23 at the BLM ‘Zion View Star Field’ off US 89, 10 miles north of Kanab
+- Saturday, September 11, at the BLM ‘Zion View Star Field’ off US 89, 10 miles north of Kanab (no facilities)

 - SVO will provide training on its Binocular and Telescope Kits to the first six families or individuals to sign up below for each event (total of 12 for the two events)